Large Bloomfield trucking repair facility won’t be built

-BLOOMFIELD -- A Bloomfield community is taking a sigh of relief.
+BLOOMFIELD -- A Bloomfield community is breathing a sigh of relief.

 Dozens of community members have been tuned into a proposed plan to bring a massive trucking repair and storage facility.
 The plans have the facility just yards away from several residential areas.